Maurice Smith (fighter)

-Maurice L. Smith (born December 13, 1961) is a retired American kickboxer and mixed martial artist.
+Maurice Smith (born December 13, 1961) is a retired American kickboxer and mixed martial artist.
 In kickboxing, he held the WKC (World Kickboxing Council) world light heavyweight championship, the WKA (World Kickboxing Association) world heavyweight championship, and the ISKA (International Sport Karate Association) world heavyweight championship.
 In mixed martial arts, he held the Heavyweight championship in Battlecade Extreme Fighting and the UFC, and became a member of the UFC Hall of Fame in 2017.
 A professional competitor since 1980, Smith has formerly competed in kickboxing for the companies All Japan Enterprise and K-1, Pancrase, RINGS, PRIDE, Strikeforce, International Fight League and RFA.

 Career

 Raised in Seattle, Washington, Smith got into martial arts at the age of 13 after watching Bruce Lee's Chinese Connection, and having had to retreat from a fight.
 He trained in karate, kung fu, and taekwondo, until he found the sport of kickboxing at age 18.
 Smith attended West Seattle High School, where he played football and participated in gymnastics.